catspeed-cc/ProtonVPN-server-load/README.md

 # ProtonVPN-server-load

-Alternative to checking https://protonvpn.com/vpn-servers everytime you want to connect to a ProtonVPN server
+Script to print out all servers under the desired maximum load

+Script was cloned from [https://github.com/akazukin5151/ProtonVPN-server-load](https://github.com/akazukin5151/ProtonVPN-server-load), fixed, and heavily modified to suit my needs.

-Uses the ProtonVPN API [here](https://api.protonmail.ch/vpn/logicals)
+Uses the ProtonVPN API [https://api.protonmail.ch/vpn/logicals](https://api.protonmail.ch/vpn/logicals)

 Servers are restricted based on your plan (free, basic, plus), which corresponds to the Tier value of each server.
 Tier 0 is free, Tier 1 is basic, Tier 2 is plus.

-This script looks for servers in both Tier 1 and 2, but you can easily edit it at lines 37 to 41
+This documentation will be updated when work is complete.

 ## Usage: